Train World opens on Friday, August 15th.

 The First World War left deep wounds.
 People worked night and day to get the damaged railway network up and running again.
 In the twenties, the country found itself in a financial crisis.
 In an attempt to reduce the burden of debt, the government decided, in the law of July 23, 1926, to found the Belgian National Railway Company (NMBS/SNCB).
 The new company was granted operating rights for a period of 75 years.

-By making the NMBS/SNCB an autonomous company with a system of shares it was possible to attract fresh capital.
+By making NMBS/SNCB an autonomous company with a system of shares it was possible to attract fresh capital.
 Thirty million shares were issued to the value of eleven billion Belgian francs.
 Private individuals bought around five billion francs worth of shares.

 Another reason to found an autonomous NMBS/SNCB was the cumbersome government administration, which stood in the way of renovation and quick decisions.
 From the beginning, NMBS/SNCB offered its staff progressive social conditions.
 Furthermore, a national joint commission was created with extensive powers.
 The trade unions were given a seat on the board of directors.
 Meanwhile, the railways had to deal with an unwelcome inheritance.
 The fleet of wooden carriages was in very poor condition.
 Most of them were old and still lit by gas.
 Safety was dubious.
 The walls splintered in the event of a collision.
 The windows were fitted with ordinary glass.